thiblahute/meson-website/Reference-manual.md

 ### dependency object ###

-Contains an external dependency.
-This object has only one method, <tt>found</tt>, which returns whether the dependency was found.
+Contains an external dependency with the following methods.

+ - `found` which returns whether the dependency was found
+ - `version` is the version number as a string, for example `1.2.8`

 ### external program object ###